himadri111/saxs-docs-tutorial/docs/source/index.rst

 **SAXSRecon** is a Python library for SAXS reconstruction.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.
 SAXSRecon has its documentation hosted on Read the Docs.

 .. note::